-Foreign markets started to ask about the candy, and today 35 countries were importing the familiar gold-foil wrapped candies in the pink container.
+Foreign markets started to ask about the candy and today 35 countries are importing the familiar gold-foil wrapped candies in the pink container.
 Approximately 40% of the company’s products are exported.

-While the company is still headquartered in the same building it was founded in, Brown & Haley has continued to expand, introducing new products and adding facilities to keep up with demand while ensuring that the candies stay true to the vision of their founders in terms of quality, freshness and flavor, whether the candy is sold just down the street or halfway across the globe.
+While the company is still headquartered in the same building it was founded in, Brown & Haley has continued to expand, adding facilities to keep up with demand while ensuring that the candies stay true to the vision of their founders in terms of quality, freshness and flavor, whether the candy is sold just down the street or halfway across the globe.

 The company celebrated its 100th anniversary in 2012.
 Though the Brown &Haley has changed greatly over the years, it still honors its humble origins.
-The granddaughter of the founder, Anne Haley, and Almond Roca connect a rich past with a bright future, one that is based on continual innovation and experimentation tempered by good old fashioned business sense.
+Almond Roca connects a rich past with a bright future, one that is based on continual innovation and experimentation tempered by good old fashioned business sense.